 Bafta TV Awards 2019: winners in full

-UPDATED LIVE: Full list of Bafta Television Awards winners taking home the gongs at Sunday night's prestigious ceremony
+Full list of Bafta Television Awards winners at Sunday night's prestigious ceremony

 The Bafta TV Awards 2019 are set to be extremely competitive after a year of fantastic television.
 Will Killing Eve sweep the board?
 Will there be victory for Benedict Cumberbatch or Hugh Grant?
 Will Netflix win a gong for Black Mirror: Bandersnatch?